nats-io/nats-architecture-and-design/adr/ADR-42.md

 A pull request will have the following additional fields:

  * `"group": "jobs"` - the group the pull belongs to, pulls not part of a valid group will result in an error
- * `"priority": 1` - the priority this pull is done at, valid values are 1 to 10.
-Absent means 5.
-Anything else is an error
  * `"id": "xyz"` - the pinned client will have this ID set to the one the server supplied (see below), otherwise this field is absent

-When no pinned client has been selected by the server the first message that will be delivered will include a `Nats-Pin: xyz` header.
+When no pinned client has been selected by the server the first message that will be delivered, and all future ones, will include a `Nats-Pin-Id: xyz` header.
 The client that gets this message should at that point ensure that all future pull requests have the same ID set.
-The pinned client is chosen by walking all the waiting pulls and picking the lowest priority one.

-If a lower priority pull is received than the current pinned clients most recent pull the server will switch to a new pinned client:
+When a new pinned client needs to be picked - after timeout, admin action, first delivery etc, this process is followed:

- 1. Stop delivering messages for this group, wait for all in-flight messages to be completed, continue to serve heartbeats etc
+ 1. Stop delivering messages for this group, wait for all in-flight messages to be completed, continue to serve heartbeats
- 2. Pick the new pinned client by priority and group
+ 2. Pick the new pinned client by rtt
  3. Store the new pinned `nuid`
  4. Deliver the message to the new pinned client with the ID set
  5. Create an advisory that a new pinned client was picked